SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 I lay there in silence for a while, until Pinkie starts to stroke my mane.

+*That feels nice.*

 "Pinkie, why are you doing that?"
 Rainbow asked in a whisper.

 Pinkie whispered back in a sheepish tone, "I'm sorry, she just looked so cute sleeping there."

 I blush. *Good thing the lights are off.*

 Rainbow sighs.
-"Just lay their until she lets go of you."
+"Just lay there until she lets go of you."

-*not on my watch.*
+*Not on my watch.*

 I nuzzle her leg against my cheek.